-Chewy peanut butter cookies with milk chocolate kisses.
-These Peanut Butter Blossoms are a classic Christmas cookie recipe that our family has been making for decades.
-You’ll always find these peanut butter blossom cookies on a cookie tray or in a Christmas cookie exchange package.
+BEST ever Chewy peanut butter blossom cookies with Hersey’s milk chocolate kisses.
+These Peanut Butter Blossoms are a classic soft Christmas cookie recipe that our family has been making for decades.
+You’ll always find these Christmas peanut butter blossom cookies on a cookie tray or in a Christmas cookie exchange package.

 The best Peanut Butter Blossoms are soft and chewy and just melt in your mouth.
 They are easy to make and use traditonal peanut butter cookie ingredients.
-These cookies are among my all-time favorite Christmas cookie and make the list every year.
+These cookies are among my all-time favorite traditional Christmas cookie and it makes the list every year.
 Also among my favorite are these Pecan Snowballs.
 You’ll find these cookies made the list for the 15 Most Popular Christmas Cookie Recipes.